code-distortion/backoff/README.md

 // the maximum possible attempts
 // (returns null for unlimited attempts)
-// note: it's possible for a backoff strategy to return null
+// note: it's possible for a backoff algorithm to return null
 // so the attempts finish early.
 This won't be reflected here
 $log->maxAttempts();